logo

 Sometimes it’s the best option in a bad situation.
 For dogs that maul or kill a person, it’s not worth the risk to the public or handler.

 People should evaluate whether the dog is a threat to the community first and whether the owner can prevent the biting from happening again.
-That's only the time when they can decide to put down the dog.
+That's the only time they can decide to put down the dog.

 Share this article: